 The generally accepted theory on alcohol and memory is that alcohol can prevent memories from passing from the short term memory into the long term memory, and that this is caused not by the degree of drunkenness on any particular occasion, but the accumulation of drinking over time.
 So we do not have to be blind dunk to suffer from the interference with our memory, we just need to maintain a certain level of intoxication over a certain time period.
 However, and as with sleep, the actual science behind it is of less interest than the effect when seeking out a logical explanation for the alcohol induced blackout phenomenon.
 All we really need to know from this perspective is that the effect of drinking is such that we can suffer complete memory loss on occasions when we are, in fact, very far from fully intoxicated.
 This is the first of the three points we have to bear in mind.

 The second point is the immediate effect of the alcohol, or the actual position we are in when we are within the blackout.
 As stated we do not need to be utterly intoxicated, but we do need a certain level of intoxication.
-This level is usually enough to rather heavily depress our inhibitions, and to mess around with our emotional state [reference to Chapter on ‘Alcohol’s Effect on Emotions’], but it is often (unfortunately) not enough for us to drop unconscious or to cease functioning entirely.
+This level is usually enough to rather heavily depress our inhibitions, and to mess around with our emotional state (see the Chapter in Alcohol Explained on ‘Alcohol’s Effect on Emotions’) but it is often (unfortunately) not enough for us to drop unconscious or to cease functioning entirely.
 In this state we all too often do things we would otherwise be too inhibited to do and to act on emotions that have run away with us that would otherwise have faded fairly quickly.
 We may find something so hilarious that we cannot conceive how anyone else could fail to find it funny, or we may become so despondent that we simply have to call an ex, or we become so angry we cannot but help act on this anger.
 So we act in this over emotional and uninhibited state and consequently do things that are frankly embarrassing and reprehensible.
 However because of the failure to transfer memories from the short term to the long term memory, we have absolutely no recollection of these events when we wake up the following day.

 In fact this position is further exacerbated by the withdrawal from alcohol.
 As dealt with previously, when we wake up after a drink we do not return immediately to feeling normal, in fact we are more mentally frail, depressed and vulnerable due to the aftereffects of the drinking.
 So we are not just viewing our previous uninhibited, overly emotional actions from the point of view of normalcy, but we’ve actually gone even further the other way and are viewing them from an even more timid and nervous disposition.
 The difference between the two states is usually such that we cannot even begin to comprehend how we could have undertaken such and act, and as we have no memory of it we cannot even begin to understand our motivation.
 The upshot of this is that it really feels like the actions of two entirely different people.